 Strong interpersonal skills, experienced in a wide variety of functional areas, able to drive success on behalf of the leader who assigned it.
 Capable of comprehending all department needs and using problem-solving skills in order to meet leaderships expectations.

 Administrative Assistant National Average Salary

-National average salary for administrative assistants is provided by The U.S. Department of Labor.
+National average salary for administrative assistants is provided by The U.S. Department of Labor and Bureau of Labor Statistics (BLS).
 National averages are a cumulative total average as seen by a non-specific geographic mean average.
 That means this is the average salary that you might expect to have (regardless of geographic region) when entering into this job function.

 National average salary: $12/hr - $21.90/hr

 Administrative Assistant Duties & Responsibilities

 - Manage all aspects of the corporate office

 - Manage all aspects of the administrative and office operations